-- 2. The requesting Member State shall include in its request: - (a) a description of how the full or partial reduction could help stabilising the situation; - (b) whether the pledged contribution could be replaced with a different type of solidarity contribution; - (c) how that Member State will address any possible identified vulnerabilities in the area of responsibility, preparedness or resilience.
+- 2. Where the requesting Member State referred to in paragraph 1 is a Member State that is not identified in the Decision referred to in Article 7a as being under migratory pressure, but considers itself as so being, that Member State shall include in its request: - (a) a description of how the full or partial deduction could help stabilising the situation; - (b) whether the pledged contribution could be replaced with a different type of solidarity contribution; - (c) how that Member State will address any possible identified vulnerabilities in the area of responsibility, preparedness or resilience; - (d) a duly substantiated reasoning on the existence and extent of the migratory pressure in the requesting Member State.

-- 3. Where the requesting Member State referred to in paragraph 1 is a Member State that is not identified in the Decision referred to in Article 7a as being under migratory pressure, but considers itself as so being, the request shall, in addition to the information referred to in paragraph 2, include also a duly substantiated reasoning on the existence and extent of the migratory pressure in the requesting Member State.
-When assessing such a request, the Commission shall also take into account the information set out in Article 7a and 7b. - 4.
-The Commission shall inform the Council of its assessment of the the request within four weeks. - 5.
+When assessing such a request, the Commission shall also take into account the information set out in Article 7a and 7b.

+- 4. The Commission shall inform the Council of its assessment of the request within four weeks.
+For information purposes, the Commission shall also inform the European Parliament. - 5.
 Following the receipt of the Commission's assessment, the Council shall adopt an implementing act to determine whether or not to authorise the Member State to derogate from the Council implementing act establishing the Solidarity Pool.